ConvertAPI/docs/blog/conversion-chaining.md

 ## Why use conversion chaining?

 Conversion chaining not only improves the performance but also provides the flexibility to manage your file conversions step by step.
-This way, you gain the ability to handle any exceptions that migh occure along the way.
+This way, you gain the ability to handle any exceptions that might occur along the way.
 This particular REST API pattern allows you to continue the communication from where it failed without the need to rerun the whole process again.
 Now let's dive deep into a real-world demo!

 ## Real-world example

-For our demo we will use a pretty common JPG to PDF conversion example.
-This conversion produces multiple PDF files as each JPG is converted to PDF.
-Let's say you want to ZIP the images into a single archive and download it.
+For our demo, we will use a pretty common JPG to PDF conversion example.
+This conversion produces multiple PDF files as each JPG is converted into PDF.
+Let's say you want to merge the PDFs into a single file and download it.
-You can achieve that by uploading a source file and specifying further conversions.
+You can achieve that by uploading a bunch of source files and specifying further conversions.

 We'll use Node.js for this particular example, although all of our libraries support this feature.
 For other programming languages libraries, please refer to [our libraries](https://www.convertapi.com/doc/libraries).